Secondary Things

 At American Values Coalition, we are committed to honoring our core principles and living by the values we preach.
-In an online age of clickbait and inflammatory (/mindless) arguments, we seek to be truth tellers and peacemakers, even when given the temptation to “fight” like the rest.
+In an online age of clickbait and inflammatory arguments, we seek to be truth tellers and peacemakers, even when given the temptation to “fight” like the rest.
 In fact, it’s right there in our mission statement: “Growing a community of Americans empowered to lead with truth, reject extremism and misinformation, and defend democracy.”
 Big picture: We aim to be quick to listen, slow to anger, and slow to speak.

-A couple months ago, several conflict entrepreneurs launched a smear campaign against us with the goal of discrediting one of our projects—the J29 Coalition.
-For those who’ve followed and supported us closely, you may already be familiar with this work.
-If not, you can learn more here.
-We initially reached out to the ringleader (Meghan Basham, author and writer for The Daily Wire), offering her the chance to speak with us privately, but she asked us to wait until August, citing personal health issues.
+We initially reached out to the ringleader (Megan Basham, author and writer for The Daily Wire), offering her the chance to speak with us privately, but she asked us to wait until August, citing personal health issues.
 We honored her request and wished her the best.
 Two days later, she published an article in First Things full of falsehoods and misleading information about our mission and funders.
 Her smear campaign has continued over the last two months, as she has continued to repeat these slanderous talking points through several media outlets.
 She even brought in right-wing influencers like Allie Beth Stuckey and Charlie Kirk to amplify these untruths.

 So, we’ve taken some time to reflect and are now ready to respond in a manner that honors our mission with truth and integrity.
 The time to speak is now.

-This is deeply personal to us because when so many bad actors hold the microphones and flood the zone, the health of our country and our shared social contract suffers.
+Secondly, we wanted to offer the public an opportunity to get to know the truth about who we actually are here at American Values Coalition.
+Ironically, combatting false narratives and slander in this political climate is exactly why we founded the organization in the first place.
+In today’s media ecosystem, we are flooded with information—both truth and lies.
+When so many bad actors hold the microphones and flood the zone, the health of our country and our shared social contract suffers.
 We have witnessed the way politics has divided families and friends over the past decade and believe the only way out is through fighting extremism and lies.

 What Else We’re Reading